Kgauza/hw/hw2/README.md

 Consider a binary buddy system where each block is a power of two.
 You start off with a single block of some maximum block size, say 2<sup>n</sup>.
 The system works by subdividing this block to best fit the sizes of memory allocations to powers of 2.
 A block's buddy is its immediate neighbour formed during a split.
+Buddy blocks are merged when both are free, this reduces external fragmentation.

 Whenever a request for a memory allocation is performed:
 - The size of the request is rounded up to the next power of two, say 2<sup>k</sup>